oclipa/reactjs-cheat-sheet/README.md

 **Styling Pages**

-* The latest version of NextJS has support for CSS modules, however previous versions did not.
+* The latest version of Next.js has support for CSS modules, however previous versions did not.
-* NextJS has always supported other forms of styling, such as Inline Styles and Radium.
+* Next.js has always supported other forms of styling, such as Inline Styles and Radium.
 * It also supports `styled-jsx`, which provides isolated scope CSS using a `<style />` tag.
    * [https://github.com/vercel/styled-jsx](https://github.com/vercel/styled-jsx)